 Identify other site-specific information

-Several sets of drawings are created, including a set for:
+Several sets of drawings should be created, including a set for:

 the fire department, which identifies the relevant information for fire department response,